Vikings Player Roster | Team Roster Home | Minnesota Vikings - vikings.com

-Eric Sugarman enters his 22nd NFL season in 2018 and his 13th with the Vikings as the Director of Sports Medicine/Head Athletic Trainer.
-Sugarman has been part of 8 Division championship teams since 2000 and 10 playoff teams.
+Eric Sugarman completed his 23nd NFL season in 2019 and his 14th with the Vikings as the Director of Sports Medicine/Head Athletic Trainer.
+Sugarman has been part of 8 Division championship teams since 2000 and 11 playoff teams.

 Sugarman and his staff were recognized by their peers as the NFL's Athletic Training Staff of the Year for 2017 in an event held in conjunction with the annual Ed Block Courage Award gala, the highest honor for an NFL athletic training staff.

 During his tenure with the Vikings, Sugarman and his staff have been instrumental in helping several players return from severe injuries by creating or enhancing rehabilitation protocols.
 During the 2012 offseason, Sugarman and his staff worked with RB Adrian Peterson on his remarkable comeback from a severe knee injury in late December 2011.
 Peterson returned to action for the 2012 season opener and went on to exceed all outside expectations by rushing for 2,097 yards, the 2nd-best season in NFL his-tory, and earning NFL Most Valuable Player and Offensive Player of the Year honors in the NFL along with 1st-Team All-Pro and Pro Bowl recognition.

 Sugarman's staff has overseen many complicated and unique rehab protocols including those of LBs Chad Greenway, Heath Farwell and E.J.
 Henderson, who each suffered season-ending injuries in their careers but returned to earn Pro Bowl berths.